CURRICULUM BY SUBJECT/YEAR

 The National Curriculum applies to all pupils of compulsory school age and is organised on the basis of four key stages:

-A daily maths lesson is a feature of life in Years 1 to 6 at Fellside where the National Curriculum is delivered with reference to the following key areas of study:
+A daily maths lesson is a feature of life in Years 1 to 6 at Fellside where the National Curriculum is organised into blocks of work with the following key focuses:

-- Number – addition and subtraction, multiplication and division
+- Developing and applying calculation – multiplication and division

 The overarching aim for English in our curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.